Home > Resources > Blog >

-A reduced VAT rate of 12% will apply to specific food products between 1 July 2026 and 30 June 2027, aiming to reduce the financial burden of high food prices on households.
+Reduced VAT rate of 12% will apply to certain food products between 1 July 2026 and 30 June 2027, aiming to reduce the financial burden of high food prices on households.

 The 12% rate will apply to:

-- Fresh, sterilised or pasteurised milk (excluding ultra-sterilised milk);
+• Fresh, sterilised or pasteurised milk (excluding ultra-sterilised milk); this includes cow's. sheep's or goat's milk, as well as lactose-free milk;

 The Ministry of Agriculture has attributed this decision to rising food prices driven by global market fluctuations, increased energy and transport costs, and geopolitical instability.
 The measure still requires parliamentary approval before it can take effect.